Air-to-surface missile

 An air-to-surface missile (ASM) or air-to-ground missile (AGM) is a missile designed to be launched from military aircraft at targets on land or sea.
 There are also unpowered guided glide bombs not considered missiles.
 The two most common propulsion systems for air-to-surface missiles are rocket motors, usually with shorter range, and slower, longer-range jet engines.
 Some Soviet-designed air-to-surface missiles are powered by ramjets, giving them both long range and high speed.

 Guidance for air-to-surface missiles is typically via laser guidance, infrared guidance, optical guidance or via satellite guidance signals.
 The type of guidance depends on the type of target.
-Ships, for example, may be detected via passive radar or active radar homing, less effective against multiple, small, fast-moving land targets.
+Ships, for example, may be detected via passive radar or active radar homing, which is less effective against multiple, small, fast-moving land targets.

 There is some cross-over between air-to-surface missiles and surface-to-surface missiles.
 For example, there was an air-launched version of the Tomahawk missile, superseded by the AGM-86 ALCM.
 Other missiles used in both roles include the Penguin and AGM-84 Harpoon anti-ship missiles.
 Many air-to-surface missiles can be used against both ships and land targets, although some must be modified to perform a different role; for example, the AGM-84E Standoff Land Attack Missile is a land-attack version of the Harpoon.

 A major advantage of air-to-surface missiles for ground attack by aircraft is the standoff distance they provide: missiles can be launched from a distance without coming within range of the target's air defences.
 Most air-to-surface missiles are fire-and-forget from a standoff distance, allowing the attacker to withdraw without approaching further after launch.
 Some missiles (typically cruise missiles or anti-ship missiles) have long enough range to be launched over the horizon, finding the target autonomously.

 Sub-categories of air-to-surface missiles include: